 Italy — the land of song.
 What better place to pursue a program of vocal study this summer than in Spoleto, in the heart of Italy.

-Faculty Lead: Dr. Terry Rhodes, Dean of Fine Arts and Humanities, UNC-Chapel Hill
+Faculty Lead: Dr. Terry Rhodes, SR. Associate Dean for Fine Arts & Humanities, UNC Chapel Hill

 Core Program Components

 Vocal students coming to the Spoleto Study Abroad program study voice on a one-on-one basis, working on technique, breath management, postural/alignment issues, style, dictions, interpretation and stage comportment.
 Both classical and music theater selections may be the selected works for study, however we emphasize Italian operatic and song repertoire, given our faculty and setting.
 Students bring or request music of particular interest to them; individual goals are set and worked toward – such as preparing for college auditions, for the upcoming high school musical or the state’s honors chorus, solidifying technique, learning new repertoire, etc.

 Students have opportunities to perform in master class and/or recital situations, to sing in smaller chamber music duos and trios, and to sing in the choir, which presents a number of concerts throughout the city and region.
 Our choral repertoire has included Pergolesi’s Stabat Mater with orchestra, Renaissance motets and madrigals, mass settings spanning the Baroque, Classical and Romantic periods, American spirituals and musical theater medleys.
 This past summer the Spoleto Study Abroad choir performed in the Basilica of San Gregorio in Spoleto and the Chiesa di Santa Maria in Castel Ritaldi.